Notes on Genetic Regulation

 • Lack of causes: hyperlipoproteinemia with normal LDL and cholesterol levels.

-• Treatment: gemfibrozil; stimulates proliferation of peroxisomes.
+• Gemfibrozil; stimulates proliferation of peroxisomes.

-Zellweger syndrome:
+Zellweger Syndrome:

 • Deficiency of peroxisomes.